NeutralSen/Gector.ai-Web/README.md

 - [@Yami98](https://github.com/Yami98)
 - [@RadjaShiqnals](https://github.com/RadjaShiqnals)

-This is a web application that uses OpenAI to provide a chat interface with an AI assistant that has expertise in gaming and anime.
+This is a web application that uses OpenAI Library to provide a chat interface with an AI assistant that has expertise in gaming, anime, or other stuff.

 ## Getting Started